JSAbrahams/mamba/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: 📋 Custom issue template
+name: "\U0001F4CB Custom issue template"
-about: An issue that is neither a feature request or bug report.
+about: An issue that is not a bug, feature, or architecture issue
 title: ''
 labels: ''
 assignees: ''